rdmtc/node-red-contrib-ccu/README.md

 [Homematic](https://github.com/hobbyquaker/awesome-homematic) is a series of smart home automation hardware from the manufacturer [eQ-3](http://www.eq-3.de/), popular especially in Germany.

-The Nodes are using both RPC and ReGaHSS remote script, can be used with HmIP as well as with "classic" BidCos and also the CUxD.
-It's possible to connect to multiple CCUs.
+For the communication with the CCU both RPC and ReGaHSS remote script are used.
+It's possible to connect to multiple CCUs from one Node-RED instance.

-Some example flows can be found in the [wiki](wiki) (German language).
+These nodes are included in [ccu-addon-node-red](https://github.com/hobbyquaker/ccu-addon-node-red) which installs Node-RED as an addon on a Homematic CCU3 or RaspberryMatic.

-These nodes are included in [ccu-addon-node-red](https://github.com/hobbyquaker/ccu-addon-node-red) which installs Node-RED as addon on a Homematic CCU3 or RaspberryMatic.
+Some example flows can be found in the [ccu-addon-node-red wiki](https://github.com/hobbyquaker/ccu-addon-node-red/wiki/Flows) (German language).

 ## License